yukaitung/lgdxrobot-docs/content/cloud/setup/dependencies.md

 ## 4. SMTP Server

 LGDXRobot Cloud relies on email for notifications, but no specific SMTP server is recommended for development.
-You can use the SMTP servers of free email providers, such as Gmail, Outlook, or iCloud.
-Alternatively, you can skip this setup, but you will not receive notifications.
+Any SMTP server from a free email provider can be used, such as Gmail, Outlook, or iCloud.
+Alternatively, you can skip this setup, but notifications will not be sent.